ssorj/flimflam/README.md

 Each relay process is by default limited to 1 CPU.
 Use the `--cpu-limit` option to change this.
 Workloads have no imposed limit.

 **Note!** It's important to build the router and Proton under test with frame pointers enabled.
-Otherwise, it's difficult to get reliable call stacks for flamegraphs and perf report.
+Otherwise, it's difficult to get reliable call stacks for flamegraphs and `perf report`.

 ## Installation